Dreaming381/Latios-Framework/Documentation~/FAQ/FAQ - Component Types.md

 aren’t grouping things for query filters or to solve specific ordering issues like the Hybrid Renderer’s instanced draw commands, don’t use them.

-## Hybrid Component

-Custom Hybrid Components are deprecated.
-Try to avoid them.

-These will be one of the breaking changes in Entities 0.50.
-So avoid them.
-And for clarification, these are the other type of “Component Objects”.

 ## Blob Asset

 Use this for complex large immutable data.